open-cloud/xos/gui/README.md

 # ngXosViews

-On top of auto-generated Django Admin Views and developer defined Service Views a set of custom views can be generate in XOS.
+On top of auto-generated Django Admin Views and developer-defined Service Views, a set of custom views can be generate in XOS.

-This views are based on AngularJs and they communicate with XOS trough the REST APIs, providing a powerful and flexible way to present and manage data.
+These views are based on AngularJs and they communicate with XOS through the REST APIs, providing a powerful and flexible way to present and manage data.

-## How to create a view
+## How to create a View

 ### Getting Started